Beef Brisket Pie (Mom’s EPIC way to use leftover brisket!)

 Sharing is caring!

 There is no better way to use leftover brisket than in a pie!
-The juicy and succulent brisket with the crispy and flaky pastry is a match made in heaven.
+The juicy, succulent brisket paired with the crispy, flaky pastry is a match made in heaven.

 This is my mom’s recipe, which she has been making for years, and she has finally allowed me to share it!
 The brisket is bathed in a rich, buttery gravy with mushrooms and plenty of garlic!
 Then topped with her homemade puff pastry.

-You can use either leftover tri tip, leftover smoked brisket in this recipe, or braise your brisket in the oven.
+You can use either leftover tri-tip or leftover smoked brisket in this recipe, or braise your brisket in the oven.
 See my instructions below with photos so you know EXACTLY what you’re doing!

-Close your eyes and just imagine juicy brisket covered in crispy and butter pastry…..
+Close your eyes and just imagine juicy brisket covered in crispy buttery pastry…..
 UGH!!!
 It’s delicious!!!

 What You’ll Need